dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 var [a] = [1], (b, c) = (2, 3);
 ```

-Also, declarations with patterns must have an initializer.
-This is not a
+Declarations with patterns must have an initializer.
+This is not a limitation
-limitation since the point of using a pattern in a variable declaration is to
+since the point of using a pattern in a variable declaration is to match it
-match it against the initializer's value.
+against the initializer's value.

 Add this new rule: